On model spaces and density of functions smooth on the boundary: A smoothing approximation to the identity

 \section{A smoothing approximation to the identity}

 We will make use of a construction, initially due to Carleson in \cite{carlesonuniqueness} and later refined by Taylor and Williams in \cite{taylor1970ideals}.
 Let $E$ be a Beurling-Carleson set on $\T$, with complementary open set $U$ that decomposes into $U = \cup_k I_k$, where $I_k$ are disjoint maximal circular arcs of $\T$.
 Without loss of generality, we may assume that none of the arcs include the point $1 \in \T$.
-Then, if $I_k$ is extending from $\alpha_k = e^{ia_k}$ to $\beta_k = e^{ib_k}$, we will have $0 \leq a_k< b_k < 2\pi$ and because $E$ is a Beurling-Carleson set, it must be so that
+Then, if $I_k$ is extending from $\alpha_k = e^{ia_k}$ to $\beta_k = e^{ib_k}$, we will have $0 \leq a_k< b_k < 2\pi$ and because $E$ is a Beurling-Carleson set, by definition we have that

 Taylor and Williams use this assumption to construct a function $h(t)$ defined for $t \in [0, 2\pi]$, with the properties that $h(t) = \infty$ on the complement of the union of the intervals $(a_k, b_k)$, on those intervals $h$ is of class $C^\infty$ and